-- To understand the basics of probability theory and the mathematical foundations of statistics, statistical reasoning and inference. - To understand the notion of uncertainty and how statistics, probability and modern data science can improve decision making in an uncertain environment. - To design, collect and analyze statistical data and draw appropriate conclusions knowing the limitations that exist in every step of this procedure. - To interpret and communicate the results of a statistical analysis. - To analyze data using statistical packages and other computational tools. - To demonstrate knowledge of ways to avoid misuse of statistical methods and wrong interpretation of the results. - To understand how research assumptions are translated into a form that can be addressed with statistical methods. - To study publications that use statistical methods and to evaluate the validity of the statistical arguments.
+- To understand the basics of probability theory and the mathematical foundations of statistics, statistical reasoning and inference. - To understand the notion of uncertainty and how statistics, probability and modern data science can improve decision making in an uncertain environment. - To design, collect and analyze statistical data and draw appropriate conclusions, knowing the limitations that exist in every step of this process. - To interpret and communicate the results of a statistical analysis. - To analyze data using statistical packages and other computational tools. - To demonstrate knowledge of ways to avoid misuse of statistical methods and prevent incorrect interpretations of statistical results. - To comprehend and articulate the process of transforming research assumptions into hypotheses or queries that can be effectively addressed using statistical methods. - To critically examine publications employing statistical methods, and to assess the validity and soundness of the statistical arguments presented.